Arlington High School (California): Air Force Junior Reserve Officer Training Corps

 Award-winning corps of cadets learning Integrity, Service, and Excellence from retired Air Force personnel.

 Choir Program

-Arlington High School has a renowned choral program and is currently conducted by Ray Medina.
-Previous conductors include Kelli Dower and Tim Lutz.
-There are 5 different choirs at Arlington: Men's Choir, Beginning Women's Choir, Advanced Women's Choir, The Mane Attraction (Show Choir), and the Chamber Singers.
-The premiere ensemble is the Chamber Singers.
+Arlington High School has a renowned choral program and is currently conducted by Tyler Hayes.
+Previous conductors include Ray Medina, Kelli Dower, and Tim Lutz.
+The premiere ensemble for Arlington is the Chamber Singers.
 The Chamber Singers have a rich history and are extremely active within the community, which includes participation in the annual Disneyland Candlelight Procession & Ceremony.
-They have participated every year since 1985.
-In 2014 they were invited to perform at Carnegie Hall in New York and performed there the summer of 2015.
+In 2014 they were invited to perform at Carnegie Hall in New York and performed there in the summer of 2015.